Career Readiness | Employability Skills

 - Flexibility and adaptability

 Incidentally, all of these skills can be found on the list of 21st Century skills that today's students need to succeed in their careers.

-Now that you know what employability skills employers are looking for, let's dive into how you can teach them!
+Now that you know what skills employers are looking for, let's dive into where you can find employability skills lessons and activities!

 Where To Find Employability Skills Lesson Plans

 There are hundreds of resources out there that cover topics on our list of employability skills.
 But some will work better for your classes than others.

 Here we'll share popular resources for each employability skill that teachers like you use regularly.

 Problem solving skills require a lot of higher order thinking in relation to decision-making and critical thinking.